 It's been a genuine pleasure to see this model picked up by others, over the years, as a simple but useful tool in the change management canon.
 For example, Richard Badham - Professor of Management at Macquarie Business School in Sydney - recently published a comprehensive new book on change - "Ironies of Organizational Change", featuring the 'J-Curve' model as one of the tools.
 I look forward to reading it - and seeing, no doubt, how he has improved upon it!
 In the meantime, I wish you all well with your own change efforts.
 It's never easy, but always rewarding.

-Note: You can still read the Intranet Portal Guide on the Internet Archive & Google Books
+Note: You can still read the Intranet Portal Guide on the Internet Archive, borrow it from the Open Library, or read excerpts on Google Books

 © David Viney 2003-2023.
 Licensed for re-use with attribution under CC BY 4.0